Key Takeaway

 Are ShedRx combination protocols safe?

 The individual ingredients (B12, levocarnitine, etc.) are well-established and generally safe.
 The combination with GLP-1 peptides is less studied in rigorous clinical trials.
-ShedRx's protocols are prescribed by licensed providers and dispensed by licensed pharmacies, but patients should understand that combination formulations do not have the same evidence base as standalone GLP-1 medications.
+ShedRx's protocols are prescribed by licensed providers and dispensed by licensed pharmacies, but patients should understand that combination formulations don't have the same evidence base as standalone GLP-1 medications.

 Do sublingual GLP-1 formulations work as well as injections?